MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Information.md

 ### -Tags

-Specifies a simple string that you can use to sort and filter messages that you have added to the information stream with **Write-Information**.
+Specifies a simple string that you can use to sort and filter messages that you have added to the information stream with `Write-Information`.
-This parameter works similarly to the *Tags* parameter in New-ModuleManifest.
+This parameter works similarly to the *Tags* parameter in `New-ModuleManifest`.

 ```yaml
 Type: String[]